 If Casitas and Castaic Lagoon get stocked again, the impact may be greater than we imagined.
 Think about it, we have the possibility of catching a world record in the Lagoon.
 The strain of fish in that little lake is proven to get big, very big.
 It may take a year or two but I'm confident they will return.
 The trout just don't make the bass bigger, it helps the entire ecosystem.
 Since the trout plants have stopped, the numbers of fish are down, the quality is down, and very few people even fish it anymore.
 It opens all us locals to trophy sized bass if we put our time in.

 When I was a 20 something year old insomniac, I would fish the Lagoon 3 times per week at night with 10" black Powerworms and it wasn't uncommon to catch 6-8 pounders with an occasional 10 mixed in.
 My best lagoon bass is 15lbs that I caught on a hula grub.
 A fiberglass replica still hangs in the shop as a reminder to me of the trout plant times.
-With hope, the young sticks of today will have their opportunity to stick a double digit.
+With hope, the young sticks of today will have their opportunity to catch a double digit fish.

 So many of our rights as fishermen/women get taken away in the state of California.
 It's nice to know that the DFW still cares about our sport and they are working at getting the trout plants back.
 I hope the article is right, I pray that I'm not jumping the gun, and I can't wait to hear the stocking truck back down that ramp again.
 I'll make sure I'm there to take the picture when it does and I'll never take another trout stock for granted.